 Great Lady, hybrid herbaceous peony

 Notable characteristics: High-held single blooms of deep shining reddish-pink.
+Petals have a look of crinkled satin when they open.
 Lower growing plant with strong stems, does not require staking.
 In our garden, 'Great Lady' blooms two weeks earlier than lactiflora type herbaceous peonies.
 Deer resistant.
 Herbicide, pesticide, and fungicide free.
 Grown in Connecticut.

 Growth habit and size at maturity: Upright, grows to 2.5' tall and 3' wide.
 Very good stem strength.